Venezuela’s acting president says she has had ‘enough’ of US orders

 Rodríguez, Maduro’s former deputy, has insisted in recent weeks that the US does not govern Venezuela but, equally, has not sought confrontation with Washington.

+On Monday, she said at a public event that Venezuela does not fear the US but stopped short of antagonizing the country.

+“We are not afraid.
+Nor are we afraid of maintaining respectful relations with the United States, but they must be based on respect – respect for international law, basic human respect in interpersonal relations, and respect for the dignity and history of Venezuela,” she said.

-US President Donald Trump had claimed the US was “going to run” Venezuela in the immediate aftermath of Maduro’s capture, but he later backed Rodríguez as the country’s interim leader.
+Trump had claimed the US was “going to run” Venezuela in the immediate aftermath of Maduro’s capture, but he later backed Rodríguez as the country’s interim leader.
+Earlier this month, Trump said he had spoken by phone with the acting Venezuelan leader and praised her as a “terrific person.”
+“I think we’re getting along very well with Venezuela,” he added.

-CNN has contacted the White House for comment on Rodríguez’s latest statement.

 Seeking stability